ArtCodeStudio/facebook-events-october-plugin/README.md

 ##### Facebook Settings Tab
 This tab offers the choice to display Facebook page events, manual entered events or even both.
-Manual events can be maintained under the Manual Events top-menu section.
+Manual events can be maintained under the Manual Events top-menu section.(see Manual Events Topic below)

 If you want to include events from a Facebook page, you have to register a Facebook 'app' for it and enter certain credentials, to authorize your app with the Facebook API server.
 The steps to complete for this are as follows: